suketk/veritalabs/work-life-balance.md

         image: '/uploads/community.png'
         alt_text: Community
       headline: Meet your Cohort
+      content:
-      content: After registration, you are placed into a <em>“Moai”</em> - your intimate cohort of 4 people.
+        The program is free to join.
+After registration, you are placed into a <em>“Moai”</em> - your intimate cohort of 4 peers.
+        <br><br>
         You are each other’s source of motivation, accountability and shared learning.
 There's nothing quite like growing together!
     col_2:
       image:
         image: '/uploads/challenge.png'
         alt_text: Challenge
       headline: Follow your Challenge
+      content:
-      content: Every week, you follow your own challenge and share your insights with your Moai via a quick, guided questionnaire.
-If you don't do this, your card is charged to charity (not us).
+        Every week, you follow your own challenge and share your insights with your Moai via a 15 minute questionnaire that you do on <em>your</em> schedule.
+        <br><br>
+        If you don't submit it every Sunday, your card is charged to charity (not us).
 Skin in the game!
     col_3:
       image:
         image: '/uploads/healthy-lifestyle.png'